History of the Brooklyn Nets: 2004–2008: Kidd and Carter duo

 The 2006–07 season initially fared poorly for the Nets, as they suffered a barrage of injuries starting in the preseason to mid-December.
 Many experts predicted they would win the Atlantic easily (Charles Barkley went as far as to say the Nets would win the Eastern Conference), but the season did not turn out as hoped.
 The Nets finished the regular season at .500 (41–41) and lost the Atlantic Division title to the surprising Toronto Raptors.
 The early-season loss of Nenad Krstić to a freak knee injury and the two-month absence of Richard Jefferson caused by an ankle injury caused the Nets to stumble mid-season.
 However, Jefferson went back into action on March 9 against Houston and helped the Nets regain a winning momentum, allowing them to win 10 of their last 13 games.
 Among the highlights of the regular season were the naming of Kidd and Carter to the '07 East All-Star team and Kidd's selection to the 2007 All-Defensive 2nd Team.
 The team finished with the 6th seed in the East and faced the third-seeded Toronto Raptors, feeding their newly developed rivalry.
 The Nets beat the Raptors in six games thanks in part to the fourth-quarter heroics of Richard Jefferson on both ends of the floor lifting them to a one-point victory.
-Many sportswriters picked the Nets to beat Cleveland and advance to the Eastern Conference finals, but their playoff run ended in the following round as they fell to the LeBron James-led Cleveland Cavaliers 4–2 in the best-of-seven series.
+Many sportswriters picked the Nets to beat Cleveland and advance to the conference finals, but their playoff run ended in the following round as they fell to the LeBron James-led Cleveland Cavaliers 4–2 in the best-of-seven series.
 It turned out to be the final NBA playoff game in the state of New Jersey.
-During their runs for the NBA title, New Jersey had been eliminated by three of the last four Eastern Conference champs, two of whom went on to win the title.
+During their runs for the NBA title, New Jersey had been eliminated by three of the last four conference champions, two of whom went on to win the title.
 In the 2007 NBA draft, the Nets used the 17th pick to pick "troubled" Boston College player Sean Williams.